NAACP: ACT-SO program

 Since 1978, the NAACP has sponsored the Afro-Academic, Cultural, Technological and Scientific Olympics (ACT-SO) program for high school youth around the United States.
 The program is designed to recognize and award African-American youth who demonstrate accomplishment in academics, technology, and the arts.
 Local chapters sponsor competitions in various categories for young people in grades 9–12.
 Winners of the local competitions are eligible to proceed to the national event at a convention held each summer at locations around the United States.
 Winners at the national competition receive national recognition, along with cash awards and various prizes.

 Environmental justice

 The environmental justice group at NAACP has 11 full-time staff members.
 In April 2019, the NAACP published a report outlining the tactics used by the fossil fuel industry.
 The report claims that "Fossil fuel companies target the NAACP for manipulation and co-optation."
 The NAACP has been concerned about the influence of utilities which have contributed massive amounts of money to NAACP chapters in return for chapter support of non-environmentally friendly goals of utilities.
 In response, the NAACP has been working with its chapters to encourage them to support environmentally sound policies.

+Headquarters

+On June 29, 2020, WTOP-FM, a Washington, D.C. news radio station, reported that the NAACP intended to relocate its national headquarters from its longtime home in Baltimore to the Franklin D. Reeves Center of Municipal Affairs, a building owned by the Government of the District of Columbia, located at U and 14th Streets in Northwest Washington, D.C.
+Derrick Johnson, the NAACP's president and CEO, emphasized that the organization will be better able to engage in and influence change in D.C. than in Baltimore.

-National Convention
+National convention

 The NAACP's national convention has been held annually in the following cities: